LiHantao98/lihantao98.github.io/_pages/about.md

 ======**Peer-reviewed**
 **In preparation/Submitted/In Review/In Revision**
 🚀If you are interested in this topic, please feel free to contact me.
+-  Forest Management from Space: A Spaceborne LiDAR-Based Model Suite for Monitoring Needleleaf Forests in Japan.
+In submission.
+-  What Has Human Modification Brought to Forests?
 -  Assessing Forest Resilience to Typhoons Using GEDI Data.
--  Multisource Satellite Data Reveals 10 years of Forest AGBD Changes in Japan.
-Minor revision, Journal of Forestry Research.

 **Published/Accepted/In Press**
 - **Li H**, Kato T, Hayashi M, et al. Estimation of forest aboveground biomass of two major conifers in Ibaraki Prefecture, Japan, from palsar-2 and sentinel-2 data[J].
 Remote Sensing, 2022, 14(3): 468.